starcitizen-lug/knowledge-base/wiki/Home.md

 # Welcome, Space Penguins!

 This wiki is a collection of information on how to run Star Citizen on Linux, as well as our tips and tricks!
+We welcome contributions.
+Feel free to fork this repo and submit a PR.

 🐧 Join us! https://robertsspaceindustries.com/orgs/LUG